 The wheel has turned full circle.
 Initially, it was land-based bingo that paid unreasonable tax amounts.
 We campaigned against these unfair taxes.
 Ironically this tax was implemented by a Labour Government.

 The game of the working class was taxed to the hilt by the party of the working class.
 It took a coalition government to undo these damaging bingo taxes.
 There has since been a revival in the land-based bingo market.

 The current Government has adopted a stricter stance on online gambling operators.
 However, we do think that the Point of Consumption Tax is fair.
-It means that offshore gambling companies have to pay tax on UK gambling.
+It means that offshore gambling companies have to pay taxes on UK gambling.

 However, this new UK Bingo tax is, in our opinion, a classic case of taxation.
-Once again, the people’s game is getting used to making up budgetary shortfalls.
+Once again, the people’s game is getting used to making up for budgetary shortfalls.

 It will also be interesting to see what this will mean for certain operators who have based their entire business on the dishing out of bingo bonuses to players.
 We are of thinking about Cozy Bingo operators.

 In the comments below, let us know what you think about this new bingo tax.
 We love to hear from bingo players, and this is a tax that will have significant implications on your bingo gameplay in the future.